 Perot Museum of nature and science

 Exhibits are designed to showcase a mixture of playful interactives, immersive environments, and awe-inspiring multi-media presentations.
-The Museum is scheduled to open December 2012.

 Size: 23,500 sf.

 Architects: Morphosis Architects, Inc.